4.44 from 610 votes

 • vanilla – this is optional, but I like adding a little vanilla for extra flavor.

-How to Make Chia Pudding (2 Steps)
+How to Make Chia Seed Pudding (2 Steps!)

-1. The process of making chia pudding is so easy!
-The first step is to stir together your chia seeds and milk in a mason jar or bowl.
+Step 1: Stir together your chia seeds and milk in a mason jar or bowl.
 I usually do 3-4 Tablespoons of chia seeds to 1 cup of liquid.

-2. Once the mixture is well combined, let it sit for 5 minutes, give it another stir/shake to break up any clumps of chia seeds, cover and put the mixture in the fridge to “set” for 1-2 hours or overnight.
+Step 2: Once the mixture is well combined, let it sit for 5 minutes, give it another stir/shake to break up any clumps of chia seeds, cover and put the mixture in the fridge to “set” for 1-2 hours or overnight.

 Watch How to Make Chia Pudding